 Regardless of material, these must be pried up and lifted off.
 The double sided tape used to attach these emblems to the car come in varying thicknesses depending on the make of the car.
 Mercedes happens to use a rather thin double sided tape.
 Removing these emblems can be accomplished in one of the following ways:

 If you are cheap and really have to save a buck, then you can remove the double-sided tape through the repeated process of adhesive removers to help dissolve the tape, and picking with your finger nail, and rubbing aggressively with some cloth.
-The trade off will be you save around $40 bucks by not having to purchase this tool, but you will be signing on to the following by not going with the Stripe Off Wheel:

-Depending on the following factors will determine what your final step will include:
+The following factors will determine what your final step will include:

 This final step will be a case by case decision to make based on the above points.
 I will lay out the few options you have: